-B & B Casa Masoli in centre Ravenna, the best place to stay !
+B & B Casa Masoli Ravenna City Center, the best place to stay !

 Located in the heart of the old town of Ravenna, Casa Masoli B&B is a very special place from where guests can easily reach on foot all the Byzantine mosaics and the monuments nominated by the Unesco cultural world heritage:

 Basilica of San Vitale and Mausoleum of Galla Placidia, Neonian Baptistery and Archiepiscopal Museum, Basilica of Sant'Apollinare Nuovo, Basilica of Sant'Apollinare in Classe, Mausoleum of Theoderic, Arian Baptistery, Domus of the Stone Carpets and last but not least Dante's tomb and Quadrarco of Braccioforte.